Diary of a Wimpy kid (DOAWK) is a series of graphic novels for children written and illustrated by American author, Jeff Kinney.

 To some extent, Greg’s character resembles Jeff Kinney’s own childhood and that is why he’s conscious about how the character grows and projected overall in the book.

 In fact, according to Jeff himself, he sometimes spends hours just to come up with a single joke and quite often, he spends around 17 hours behind illustrations.
-That’s the effort that goes in the book.
+That’s the effort that goes into the book.

 What I Admire About the Wimpy Kid Series?